dil-atota/ai-assisted-coding-training/prompt-library/workflow-prompts/1-initial-review-unified.md

 • Edge cases or decision logic for non-trivial behavior
 • Approval or security processes, if applicable

 For any missing or unclear areas, generate a list of open questions that need clarification.
-Ask all the open questions qou have regardless the number of the questions.
+Ask all the open questions you have regardless of count.
 Focus on:
 • Ambiguities in the ticket description
 • Unclear requirements or edge cases
 • Missing technical details